Snoring is no joke

 Snoring may be more than a nuisance.
 Untreated snoring can increase your risk of diabetes, high blood pressure, heart failure and stroke.
 In children, snoring may increase the risk of attention-deficit/hyperactivity disorder (ADHD).

-treatment of snoring
+Treatment of snoring

 If losing weight and changing sleep position don’t help, your physician or dentist may suggest

-- Surgery to remove excess tissue in the back of the throat
+• Surgery to remove excess tissue in the back of the throat

-- Laser surgery to remove some excess tissue from the uvula and soft palate
+• Laser surgery to remove some excess tissue from the uvula and soft palate

-- Somnoplasty – a radio frequency signal used to reduce volume of tissues in the soft palate or tongue
+• Somnoplasty – a radio frequency signal used to reduce volume of tissues in the soft palate or tongue

-- Strips implanted in the soft palate to stiffen it
+• Strips implanted in the soft palate to stiffen it

-- SCPAP – this is positive air pressure applied through a pressurized mask over the nose.
+• SCPAP – this is positive air pressure applied through a pressurized mask over the nose.

-- Oral appliance therapy – Dental appliances are specially constructed appliances much like a sports guard or some orthodontic appliances that will either hold the tongue forward or advance the lower jaw forward to open the airway in the back of your throat.
+• Oral appliance therapy – Dental appliances are specially constructed appliances much like a sports guard or some orthodontic appliances that will either hold the tongue forward or advance the lower jaw forward

 What you can do for yourself